-Nitinat Narrows is a tidal channel about 1.9 miles (3 km) long that drains Nitinat Lake into the Pacific Ocean just north of the Pacific entrance to the Strait of Juan de Fuca, about 22 miles (35 km) northwest of Port Renfrew and 17 miles (27 km) southeast of Bamfield, British Columbia.
+Nitinat Narrows is a tidal channel about 1.9 miles (3 km) long that connects Nitinat Lake to the Pacific Ocean just north of the Pacific entrance to the Strait of Juan de Fuca, about 22 miles (35 km) northwest of Port Renfrew and 17 miles (27 km) southeast of Bamfield, British Columbia.
 The channel is navigable by small boats, although dangerous tidal bores, sand bars, and reefs occur.
 The historical Ditidaht First Nation village of Waayaa or Whyac lies on the southern shore beside Nitinat Narrows and just north of Clo-oose.

 The Ditidaht is a First Nation with a traditional territory on southwestern Vancouver Island and several historical village sites on the coast that became part of the Pacific Rim National Park in 1973.
 The park is 126,080 acres (51,023 ha) that represents the Pacific Coast Mountain landscape, which is characterized by rugged coasts and temperate rainforests.
 The park comprises three separate regions including Long Beach, the Broken Group Islands, and the West Coast Trail.